 FAQ’s

-- Does chocolate ganache need to be refrigerated?
 Chocolate ganache does not necessarily need to be refrigerated.
 It can be left out, covered, in a cool area for up to 2 days.
 If the room temperature is warm, then refrigeration is recommended.

-- How long can extra chocolate ganache be stored?
 Store extra chocolate ganache tightly covered in the refrigerator, or freezer, for up to a month.

-More Cupcake Recipes to Try
+More Cupcake Recipes

-Love this Mint Chocolate Cupcakes recipe?
+Love this Chocolate Mint Cupcakes recipe?
 Follow me on Pinterest, Instagram, and Facebook for more!

 Chocolate Mint Cupcakes with Chocolate Ganache Icing